ArnSchwrzkpf/EraseCompletely/README.md

 # PerfectErase
-Completely erase the file by overwriting it many times.
+Completely erase the file by overwriting it some times.
 This program is written in Python.